 Spirituality in Action Members are involved in hands-on work at over 100 hundred organizations, including food banks, hospitals, pregnancy support centers, homeless shelters and mentoring programs for at risk children.

 Welcome to the home page of the Northern Indiana Area of the American Association, U.S.A. of the Order of Malta.
-This is one of over 30 Area groups of the Order of Malta, American Association USA, created in 1927.
+This is one of 30 Area groups of the Order of Malta, American Association USA, created in 1927.

 The Northern Indiana Area runs along the top of the state of Indiana from Lake Michigan on the West to the Ohio state line on the East.